dewi-alliance/hotspot-manufacturers/applications/seeed-5g-audit.md

 * What is your plan for additional financing if required?
 (This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.)

-We can enough cash flow to support this project.
+We have enough cash flow to support this project.

 ## Risks & Challenges (required)